Train Low, Compete High

-In the leg that trained twice every other day, there was a lack of carbohydrate in the recovery period.
+In the leg that trained twice every other day, there was a lack of carbohydrates in the recovery period.
 This meant that the second session of the day was performed with low carbohydrate availability.

-These results seemed to come about because the participants in the studies were instructed to perform high-intensity interval training whilst deficient in carbohydrate.
+These results seemed to come about because the participants in the studies were instructed to perform high-intensity interval training whilst deficient in carbohydrates.
 As this type of activity is almost exclusively fuelled by glucose, the performance drops in the training sessions were quite substantial.
 Despite this, none of the studies found that 'training low' worsened performance during a simulated time trial event.

-A further study conducted at Liverpool John Moores University in 2014 found that training low led to 'time efficient' training adaptations.
+A further study conducted at Liverpool John Moores University in 2014 found that training low led to 'time-efficient' training adaptations.
 This means that those training low saw as impressive training adaptations as those who always trained with high carbohydrate availability.
-This was realised despite those in the train low group performing a much lower training volume.
+This was realised despite those in the "train low" group performing a much lower training volume.
 Again though, there was no benefit to performance.

-Learning from the pitfalls of previous investigations, more recent work has employed an approach which has been coined as 'sleep low'.
+Learning from the pitfalls of previous investigations, more recent work has employed an approach that has been coined as 'sleep low'.
 This is where athletes complete an exercise session in the evening and restrict carbohydrate feeding after, thereby going to sleep with reduced carbohydrate availability.
 The following morning the athletes perform a low-intensity session in their fasted state.

-Not only has this method shown to induce favourable adaptations at a cellular level, but this has also translated into improved exercise performance.
-A study from 2016 showed that in as little as 3 weeks, 'sleeping low' led to a group of elite triathletes/cyclists improving cycling efficiency (3.1%), 20km cycling time trial performance (3.2%) and 10km running performance (2.9%) when compared to a traditional diet of chronic high carbohydrate availability.
+Not only has this method been shown to induce favourable adaptations at a cellular level, but this has also translated into improved exercise performance.
+A study from 2016 showed that in as little as three weeks, 'sleeping low' led to a group of elite triathletes/cyclists improving cycling efficiency (3.1%), 20km cycling time trial performance (3.2%), and 10km running performance (2.9%) when compared to a traditional diet of chronic high carbohydrate availability.
 What is more is that these athletes managed to lose more body fat, thus also improving their power-to-mass ratio.

 Hopefully, future investigations build upon these findings and uncover the best method of 'training low' for boosting exercise performance.